Onlooker Play: Age, Benefits, Examples & Ways To Encourage

 What Is Onlooker Play?

-In 1932, sociologist Dr. Mildred Parten Newhall conducted a series of studies for her dissertationiXA detailed documentation of an original research conducted by a person on a specific topic. and developed a system for classifying the stages of a child’s play that are crucial for your child’s social development.
+In 1932, sociologist Dr. Mildred Parten Newhall conducted a series of studies for her dissertationiA detailed documentation of an original research conducted by a person on a specific topic. and developed a system for classifying the stages of a child’s play that are crucial for your child’s social development.

 According to Parten, there are six stages of social play that a child goes through, starting right from birth.
 As they experience each stage, they develop the social skills required to play with other children (1).

-Onlooker play is one of the six stages.
+Onlooker play is one of the six types of play.
 It is when a child watches and observes other children playing but does not participate in the play.
 They prefer being a viewer or a watcher of the games other children play.
 This stage is essential as the child observes and learns from their surroundings.
 It is generally considered a preparatory phase for children to learn social interaction skills.

 Let us now understand in brief what the six stages of social play are (2):